You are $75 away from free shipping

-Do you feel like your blonde hair seems a little too one-dimensional lately?
-In a world dominated by super-versatile hair colors that are full of movement and depth, we totally feel you.
+Does your blonde hair seem a little too one-note lately?
+In a world dominated by super-dimensional hair colors that are full of movement and depth, we totally feel you.
 But just because you’re hoping for a bit more dimension doesn’t mean you need to completely change your hair color!
-This is where lowlights come in to play.
+This is where lowlights come into play.
 Lowlights can help make your blonde hair color really pop.
-Whether you’re looking to embrace a beachier blonde or simply want loads of contrast, you can find a tailored lowlight process to fit your needs.
-Here, learn about how lowlights can transform your look, how to find the right lowlights for you, and how to care for colored hair once you have blonde hair with lowlights.
+Whether you’re looking to embrace a beachier blonde or simply want loads of contrast, you can find a lowlight process that fits your needs.
+Here, learn about how lowlights can transform your look, how to find the right lowlights for you, and how to care for color-treated hair once you have blonde hair with lowlights.

 Wondering how lowlights can help add dimension to your blonde hair?
 Here’s what you need to know.

-Why you should get lowlights: By adding a contrasting lowlight to bright blonde hair, you can create waves of lightness and darkness.
-The same way contouring can give more body to your face, lowlighting can add movement to your hair.
-Plus, the addition of these slightly darker colors look really natural!
+Why you should get lowlights: By adding contrasting lowlights to bright blonde hair, you can create waves of lightness and darkness.
+The same way contouring can help define and shape your face, lowlighting can add movement to your hair.
+Plus, the addition of these slightly darker colors helps create a more natural look.

-1. Beach blonde.
 Want to add a little warmth to your blonde hair?
 Try adding in some light brown lowlights that have hints of gold.
-The darker tones can help give that natural-looking beach babe vibe because they can help make your blonde hair look brighter.
+The darker tones can help give that natural-looking beach babe vibe because they help your blonde hair look brighter.

 Looks best on: neutral complexions.
 The additional warmth can help balance out neutral skin tones for an overall glowing look.

-2. Rainbow radiance.
 Although lowlights are typically considered to be on the brunette spectrum, that doesn’t mean you can’t have a little fun with other colors of the rainbow.
-To get the look at home on blonde hair, try the L’Oréal Paris Colorista Semi-Permanent Hair Color, which is available in a variety of shades including peach, purple, indigo, and pink.
+To get the look at home, try the L’Oréal Paris Colorista Hair Makeup 1-Day Color or the L’Oréal Paris Colorista 1-Day Spray, which are available in a variety of shades.

 Looks best on: any complexion!
 It all depends on the color you choose.
 Just remember that you want your chosen shade to be opposite of your undertones.

-3. Forward focus.
-If you’re one of the many women who has recently fallen in love with the lob haircut, let us let you in on a little secret.
+If you’re one of the many women who has recently fallen in love with the lob haircut, allow us to let you in on a little secret.
 When you have this cut with a slightly deeper angle in front, it can be especially flattering to bring a bit more attention to your face-framing strands.
-That’s where lowlights come in!
-When you add dimension directly around your face with bright lowlights, this can allow your bone structure to stand center stage.
+That’s where warm lowlights come in!
+When you add dimension directly around your face with bright lowlights, your bone structure gets to take center stage.

 Looks best on: complexions with yellow undertones.
-This level of lowlights tends to be on the cooler side of the golden spectrum, meaning they look especially gorgeous with a complexion that has hints of yellow.
+These lowlights tend to be on the cooler side of the golden spectrum, meaning they will look especially gorgeous with a complexion that has hints of yellow.

-4. Nude blend.
-Nude hair is one of the “it” hair color trends of 2018.
+Nude hair is one of the “it” hair color trends at the moment.
 It incorporates a series of lowlights and highlights to help perfectly match your skin tone.
-To get the look, make sure your stylist focuses the deeper contrasting color at the roots as it fades into a lighter color at the ends.
+To get the look, make sure your stylist focuses the deeper contrasting color at the roots, having it fade into a lighter color at the ends.

 Looks best on: e-v-e-r-y-o-n-e!
 Since this color is based off adding tailored lowlights to match your look, there’s no one set color scheme.

 Looks best on: complexions that lean pink.
-The golden hues of this high contrast shade can help add brightness and depth that balances out color for a gorgeous look.
+The golden hues of this high contrast shade can help add brightness and depth for a gorgeous look.

 Once you’ve decided on the kind of lowlights you’d like to add to your hair, it’s important to care for your color-treated hair properly.
-That means using a system of shampoo, conditioner, and hair mask formulated for color-treated hair, like the L’Oréal Paris EverPure Blonde Shampoo, L’Oréal Paris EverPure Blonde Conditioner, and L’Oréal Paris EverPure Blonde Shade Reviving Treatment.
+That means using a system consisting of a shampoo, conditioner, and hair treatment that are formulated for color-treated hair, like the L’Oréal Paris EverPure Blonde Shampoo, L’Oréal Paris EverPure Blonde Conditioner, and L’Oréal Paris EverPure Blonde Shade Reviving Treatment.